ShivamAtHub/weatherapp_pazago/README.md

 └── package.json\

 App.jsx is intentionally kept minimal and handles routing only, while WeatherChat.jsx contains all chat-related logic and UI.
+> Basic UI-level tests are included alongside components using Vitest.

 **Design decision:**